How to Charge Lightning: The Economics of Bitcoin Transaction Channels: Analysis of a Single Channel

-Note that $X_{0} = 0$, since if Alice has zero in her account and wants to make a transfer, then the channel is reset.
+We have $X_{0} = 0$, since if Alice has zero in her account and wants to make a transfer, then the channel is reset.
 Similarly, $X_{w} = 0$ corresponds to the case where Bob has zero in his account.